Signs of Gingivitis

 - Doxycycline – an antibiotic

 Make sure to keep your dental hygiene in check.
-Do your best to prevent the buildup of bacteria and plaque on your teeth and gums.
+Do your best to prevent bacteria and plaque buildup on your teeth and gums.
 Symptoms may not always appear, so it’s important to see your dentist every six months.
-Your dentist can help clear up gingivitis and even prevent it from becoming a more severe gum disease.
+Your dentist can help clear up gingivitis and prevent it from becoming a more severe gum disease.
 Keep brushing and make your smile a happy, healthy one.